 Understanding major political and economic trends outside the United States is critical to success in today's business environment.
-Through the International Exchange Program, the Cox School provides Full-Time M.B.A. students with the chance to study and experience these trends firsthand by attending an exchange partner program during the fall or spring term of the second year.
-J.D./M.B.A. students and M.A./M.B.A. students are permitted to participate in the Full-Time M.B.A.
-International Exchange Program, although these students may find it difficult to complete their degree and/or concentration requirements within the appropriate term.
+Through the International Exchange Program, the Cox School provides full-time M.B.A. students with the chance to study and experience these trends firsthand by attending an exchange partner program during the fall or spring term of the second year.
+J.D./M.B.A. students and M.A./M.B.A. students are permitted to participate in the International Exchange Program for full-time M.B.A. students, although these students may find it difficult to complete their degree and/or concentration requirements within the appropriate term.
 Joint-degree students are encouraged to contact the Graduate Student Services Office or the associate director of M.B.A.
 Global Programs to further discuss their situation.